mspnp/solution-architectures/cicdbots/README.md

    until export AZURE_PIPELINE_STATUS_CICD_BOTS=$(az pipelines build list --organization $AZURE_DEVOPS_ORG_CICD_BOTS --project cicdbots --query "[?sourceVersion=='${COMMIT_SHA1}']".status -o tsv 2> /dev/null) && [[ $AZURE_PIPELINE_STATUS_CICD_BOTS == "completed" ]]; do echo "Monitoring multi-stage pipeline: ${AZURE_PIPELINE_STATUS_CICD_BOTS}" && sleep 20; done
    ```

    :warning: The first time you execute your pipeline, Azure Pipelines will request you to approve the access the new associated environment resource and the ARM Service Connection in the Deploy stage.
 Please navigate to the your pipeline, and approve this from the `Azure DevOps` -> `Pipelines` -> `echo-bot`.
-For more information, please take a look at the [Azure DevOps Pipelines Approvals](https://docs.microsoft.com/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass#approvals).
+For more information, please take a look at the [Pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/resources?view=azure-devops#pipeline-permissions).

 1. once the deployment is completed you can now update the Azure Bot endpoint to start using the EchoBot app running on Azure Web Apps